You’ve written your best blog post ever.

-Be creative!
-Stock images are great, but original are better – even if you are just adding a twist to a stock image.
+Stock images are great, but original is better – even if you are just adding a twist to a stock image.

-You don’t have to be a graphic artist or own expensive software to create your own images.
-Free tools like canva and picmonkey have a wide range of templates, images and ready-to-use graphics and fonts.
-With a little practice, you can add your unique spin on your images or create quote images, memes, diagrams, and infographics.
+You don’t have to be a graphic artist or own expensive software to create your own blog post images.
+Free tools like Canva and Picmonkey have a wide range of templates, images, and ready-to-use graphics and fonts.
+With a little practice, you can add your unique spin on your images or create blog images incorporating quotes, memes, diagrams, and infographics.

-Once you get comfortable with the above tools, you can get creative with your results.
+Once you get comfortable with these tools, you can get creative with your results.
 Simple techniques like resizing images, adding screens, cropping – even choosing more interesting fonts will make your image stand out.

 If you are using an image under a Creative Commons license, it’s good practice to credit the photographer and source.
-You can add credits in the final slide or provide a link in your YouTube video description.
-For images, it’s usually as simple as adding a link to your photo back to the original photo.
 Most stock photo websites will supply you with the link when you download the image.

-Quick tip about searching for that “perfect” image: it’s really easy to lose 20 or 30 minutes flipping madly through photos for the perfect picture of a woman holding a cappuccino staring thoughtfully at her laptop – finding a picture that is slightly better than one you found in the first 5 minutes won’t make your post go viral.
-Try to limit yourself to 5 minutes to find a good-enough image and get it uploaded into your post.
-You can always change it later if you find a better one.
+Quick tip about searching for that “perfect” image: finding a picture slightly better than the one you found in the first 5 minutes won’t make your post go viral.
+Limit yourself to 5 minutes to find a good-enough image – you can always change it later if you find a better one.

 USE IMAGES OF REAL PEOPLE

-But they need to relate to the content or help explain a concept or point – studies have found that pictures of people are glossed over by readers when they are generic, decorative images.
+But your image needs to relate to the content or help explain a concept or point – studies have found that pictures of people are glossed over by readers when they are generic, decorative images.